 Understanding the basics helps you to be creative!
 The term pedagogy is often loosely defined as the art or science of teaching.
 Derived from French and Latin adaptations of a Greek term, the word denotes the ancient Greek tradition of having a slave who would lead his master’s child to a place of learning -- literally “leading the learner to learn.”
 Leading learners to learn is the art and science we embrace as professionals in the field of e-learning.
 This whitepaper reveals the craft that lies at the intersection of that art and science, merging learning theories with applied effective practices in support of quality e-learning experience design -- the craft that enables us to lead our learners to learn.

 Well-designed Virtual Classroom programs work great in blended learning.
-Click the icon below to register for our upcoming Virtual Classroom Instructional Designer certificate program.
+Click the icon below to register for our upcoming Virtual Classroom Design Mastery Series certificate program.